WebberZone/where-did-they-go-from-here/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.1.0 =
-* Major release; bug fixes, new features.
+* Major release; bug fixes, new Admin page.
 Double check your settings page on upgrade.
 View Changelog for more details